Ayc0/Manatea/packages/manatea/README.md

 Predictable micro state manager.

-This package has no dependencies and weights 538 B (329 B gzipped).
+This package has no dependencies and weights less than 1kB (and less than 500B gzipped).

 ## How to use